 - fever, chills, weakness, or other signs of infection

 You can reduce your risk of developing PVD through a healthy lifestyle.
 This includes:

 - controlling your blood sugar, if you have diabetes

-- setting an exercise goal of 30 minutes a day, three times a week
+- setting an exercise goal of 30 minutes a day, five times a week

 - working to lower cholesterol and blood pressure

-- eating a healthy diet that is low in saturated fat
+- eating a healthy diet that’s low in saturated fat

 - keeping your weight at a healthy level